Amazon Prime Day 2022: Dozens of the best deals you can shop right now

 Amazon Echo Dot (2018): $18

-This third-generation Echo Dot (2018) is $22 off right now.
+This third-generation Echo Dot (2018) is $22 off right now -- for Prime members only.
+(A smaller discount is available to non-Prime members.)
 The speaker features voice controls to play and pause music, answer questions, get the latest news, check the weather, control your smart home and more.

 Amazon Echo Dot (3rd Gen), $18 (regularly $40)